Last Updated on February 2, 2023

 Instructions

-- Remove the chicken from the marinade, and drop the pieces into the bag.
+- Remove the chicken from the marinade and drop the pieces into the bag.
 Don’t crowd them too much.
-Shake the bag to coat the chicken, then remove the pieces and put them on the baking rack.
+Shake the bag to coat the chicken, remove the pieces, and put them on the baking rack.
 When all the pieces have been coated, put the chicken in the refrigerator to settle for about 30 minutes.
 Throw out the coating and batter.

 - Place chicken skin side down into the pan.
-The oil should come half way up the pan.
+The oil should come halfway up the pan.
 Cook chicken until golden brown on each side, approximately 10 to 12 minutes per side.
-More importantly, the internal temperature should be right around 180 degrees.
-(Be careful to monitor shortening temperature every few minutes.)
+More importantly, the internal temperature should be right around 160 °F (71 °C) degrees.
+(Be careful to monitor the shortening temperature every few minutes.)

 - Drain chicken on a rack over a sheet pan.
 Don’t drain by setting chicken directly on paper towels or brown paper bags.